Searching for a squark LSP of the first two families at the LHC: Squark LSP Phenomenology

 For the first and second families of squarks, the dominant decay channel is given by the two-body decay to quark and neutrinos, shown in Fig.~\ref{fig:decay-dom}}.
 This is qualitatively different from the case of the stop or sbottom LSPs, where the decay width to quark and leptons can also be relevant, as discussed in Refs.~\cite{Kpatcha:2021nap,Knees:2023fel}.
 The reason is that the latter width is proportional to the square of the quark Yukawa couplings, and therefore for the first two families studied here its contribution turns out to be essentially negligible.

 There are also two three-body decays present for the squarks.
 One to quark, Higgs and neutrinos, and another one to quark, Higgs and charged leptons, as shown in Figs.~\ref{fig:decay-subdom} left and right, respectively.
 The latter decay channel is only relevant when a left squark is the LSP, because for right squarks it is suppressed by $Y_{d,u}^2$, and therefore negligible.
-Nevertheless, the branching ratios (BRs) for all these channels are only 10\% (or less) of the total decay width.
+Applying the results of Ref.~\cite{Djouadi:2000bx} for the MSSM to our $R$-parity violating model, the dominant terms of the decay widths turn out to be proportional to $m_{\tilde{q}}^3$, but very much suppressed.
+Thus, the branching ratios (BRs) for all these channels are only 10\% (or less) of the total decay width.
 The remaining 90\% (or more) is given by the channel to quark and neutrinos.
-Thus, this is the one that we discuss now in more detail.
+This is the channel that we discuss now in more detail.

 The relevant interactions for our analysis of the decay to quark and neutrinos are given in Appendix~\ref{appendix}.
 There, one can identify the most important contributions for the decays.

 In particular, for right down-type squarks, the diagram in Fig.~\ref{fig:decay-dom} corresponds to the second term multiplying the projector $P_{L}$ (and the first term multiplying the projector $P_{R}$) in Eq.~(\ref{neutrinos down}).
 It occurs through the gauge coupling $g'$ of $\widetilde d_{1,2}$ with $d_{1,2}$ and neutral bino (Yukawa couplings $Y_{d_{1,2}}$ of $\tilde{d}_{1,2}$ with $d_{1,2}$ and neutral higgsinos), via the mixing between bino (higgsinos) and $\nu$.
 For right up-type quarks, the diagram corresponds to the first term multiplying the projector $P_L$ in Eq.~(\ref{neutrinos up}).
 Therefore, it occurs through the gauge coupling $g'$ of $\tilde{u}_{1,2}$ with $u_{1,2}$ and neutral bino, via the mixing between the latter and $\nu$.